Chart Color Schemes

 Concord was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Concord has a high level of cultural diversity, with 34.3% of its population born overseas and 38.3% speaking a language other than English at home.
-Christianity is the main religion in Concord, making up 68.6%, compared to 57.1% across Greater Sydney.
+Concord has a high cultural diversity, with 34.3% of its population born overseas and 38.3% speaking a language other than English at home.
+Christianity is the predominant religion in Concord, making up 68.6% of the population, compared to 49.2% across Greater Sydney.
 The top three ancestry groups in Concord are Italian (17.4%), Australian (14.6%), and English (13.8%).

 Frequently Asked Questions - Diversity